 The Rhea County Sheriffs Department, Rhea County School Resource Officer Program (SROs) has an officer in each county school, Graysville Elementary (1), Frazier Elementary (1), Rhea Central Elementary (1), Rhea Middle (1), Rhea County High School (2), Spring City Elementary (1), Spring City Middle (1).

-The Rhea County School Resource Officer Program (SRO) has been successfully utilized across the United States.
-It involves the direct placement of a law enforcement officer within the educational environment.
-While on school grounds, SRO’s are readily available to students, teachers, administration and parents with assistance and information regarding safety, crisis prevention and law enforcement issues.
-Rhea County Sheriff’s Department SRO’s are a direct link between the schools and other service organizations that provide preventative and counseling services within the school district.
-These include family violence programs and counseling, drug rehabilitation, alternative school and summer boot camp program.
+While on school grounds, the SROs are readily available to students, teachers, administration, and parents with assistance and information regarding safety, crisis prevention and law enforcement issues.
+Rhea County Sheriffs Dept. SROs are a direct link between the schools and other service organizations that provide preventative and counseling services within the school district.
+These include family violence programs and counseling, drug rehabilitation, alternative school.

-Rhea County Sheriff’s Department SRO’s have developed a strong sense of communication and trust within the school system.
+The Rhea County Sheriffs Department SROs have developed a strong sense of communication and trust within the school system.
 The safety level of all involved has dramatically increased due to their presence.
 The program also affords the opportunity for youth to learn more about law enforcement and engender a strong sense of understanding for keeping the community safe and aware.

-Or more information about D.A.R.E., please visit the official website: www.dare.com
+For more information on D.A.R.E., please visit the official website: www.dare.com